BorisJancic/Digital-Hardware-Systems/README.md

 ## Project 4: Memory System Tester
 Pipelined implementation of a memory system tester
 Tests all bits of each byte in the memory system by writing and reading to registers, and keeps track of the error count
-Pipelining allows for 1 byte to be tested per clock cycle (2 tests per byte, 0x00 and 0xFF)
+Pipelining allows for 1 register to be tested per clock cycle (2 tests per register, 0x00 and 0xFF)